nodejs/node/doc/api/modules.markdown

 `b.js` module.  `b.js` then finishes loading, and its `exports` object is provided to the `a.js` module.

-By the time `main.js` has loaded both modules, they're both finished.
+By the time `main.js` has loaded both modules, they’re both finished.
 The output of this program would thus be:

     $ node main.js